Maximal $L_1$-regularity for the linearized compressible Navier-Stokes equations: Proof of Main Results

 as well as

 Finally, we shall show the following theorem about the maximal $L_1$ regularity of $\{T(t)\}_{t\geq0}$.
-Obvisouly, combining the results about continuous analytic semi-group theory mentioned above and the following theorem completes the proof of Theorem \ref{thm:0}. \begin{thm} Let $1 < q < \infty$ and $-1+1/q < s < 1/q$.
-Then, there exists $\gamma>0$ such that for any $(\Pi_0, \bU_0) \in \CH^s_{q,1}$, there holds
+Obviously, combining the results about continuous analytic semigroup theory mentioned above and the following theorem completes the proof of Theorem \ref{thm:0}. \begin{thm} Let $1 < q < \infty$ and $-1+1/q < s < 1/q$.
+Then, there exists $\omega>0$ such that for any $(\Pi_0, \bU_0) \in \CH^s_{q,1}(\HS)$, there holds

 \end{thm} In the sequel, we shall prove Theorem \ref{thm:7.2}.
 We start with the following lemma. \begin{prop} Let $X_0$ and $X_1$ be Banach spaces which are an interpolation couple, and $Y$ be another Banach space.
 Assume that $0 < \sigma_0, \sigma_1, \theta < 1$ satisfy $1 = (1 - \theta)(1- \sigma_0) + \theta(1+ \sigma_1)$.
-Let $\gamma \ge 0$.
+Let $\omega \ge 0$.
 For $t > 0$ let $T (t) \colon Y \to X_0+X_1$ be a bounded linear operator such that

 Then, there holds